MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/09/devtools-105.md

 With DevTools open against your PWA:
 1. Open the Application tool.
 2. Expand the Manifest dropdown.
-3. Select the Protocol Handlers entry in the dropdown.
+3. Select the 'Protocol Handlers' entry in the dropdown.
 4. Select the protocol you want to test from the dropdown.
 5. Enter in the URL or endpoint that you would like to test.
 6. Select **Test Protocol**.